jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 And this is our game clock.

 While the game board can tell you where you are, the game clock tells us when you exist.
 Combining the two makes every second you live, whether it's a walk in the park or reading this page, totally unique.
 The game board and game clock are forever emergent and relative to where and when you exist in the Universe.

-We should be realizing the laws of nature are more than scientific concepts—they are the ultimate game maker, because each changes our reality constantly.
-So, unlike chess pieces who get to play on the same board over and over.
-Our game board is always changing under our feet.
+The laws of nature, then, are more than scientific concepts — they are what keeps the game board itself in motion.
+Unlike chess pieces who play on the same board over and over, our board is always changing under our feet.
+Time itself is a constraint: organized structures — volcanoes, beaches, pyramids, tanks of gas — disperse unless energy is invested to maintain them.
+We can emulate this game clock with sandglasses, timepieces, or any other device.
+Each tells us how much time we have before order disperses (the process called entropy) if no work is done to maintain it.

-The game clock reminds us to hurry up and run.
-Entropy will never stop dispersing organized structures we're standing on, be they volcanoes, beaches, pyramids, or tanks of gas.

-We can emulate the game clock with sand clocks, time pieces, or any other device.
-Each tells us we only have so much time left before entropy catches up to us.

-And this reveals the ultimate challenge: in a universe constantly dispersing into disorder, can anything create faster than entropy can destroy?
-This requires an essence—a player—that the Universe has never imagined before.
+And this reveals the ultimate puzzle: in a universe where order disperses unless work is done to hold it together, what kind of thing can do that work?
+What kind of thing can harvest energy fast enough to postpone its own dispersal?
+The answer is something the Universe had not produced before—until it did.

 ## Chapter 5—Clay: What Life Is, The Creator of Players